 How many times do we pray, "Jesus, mold me and make me after thy will"?
-But often when the shadows of rejection, illness, loss, and other struggles come our way, we ask, “Why me, Lord?"
+But often when the shadows of rejection, illness, loss, and other struggles come our way, we cry out, "Why me, Lord?"

 Today's Bible verse tells us not to be surprised by suffering.
 Why?
 Because even though we live on a spectacular planet, we are still subjected to the curse of sin and death (Romans 8:22-25).
-However, when we trust the God of creation and understand he loves us with an everlasting love, he who did not spare his only Son to rescue us, then we can know our trials are not in vain; we are participating with Christ in his suffering.
+However, when we trust the God of creation and understand he loves us with an everlasting love—the One who did not spare his only Son to rescue us—then we can know our trials are not in vain; it is in these dark times where we can participate with Christ in his suffering.

-In Hebrews 12:7-11 we are told to, “Endure hardship as discipline . . .
+We are told to "Endure hardship as discipline . . .
 God disciplines us for our good, in order that we may share in his holiness.
 No discipline seems pleasant at the time, but painful.
-Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.”
+Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it" Hebrews 12:7-11.

 If you haven't experienced the goodness of God in the midst of suffering, then I urge you to press into him, draw near to God and he will draw near to you (James 4:8).
 Read his Word, pray, and seek his face.
 God's plan is far better than any we can devise for ourselves, because in him, our shadows have purpose!

-Father of Creation, when difficulties arise please help me to trust you and know there is a purpose for them.
-May the shadows of my life make me more like you, so your light can shine through me!
+Prayer: Father of Creation, when difficulties arise, please help me to trust you and know there is a purpose for them.
+May the shadows of my life make me more like you, so that your light can shine through me!
+Amen.